James Willmott-Brown: Development

-Storyline development
+Initial stints and rape

 In 1988, the character of Willmott-Brown raped Kathy Beale (Gillian Taylforth) in a "prolific and controversial [...] deplorable" rape storyline.
 Taylforth was apprehensive about the storyline when it was pitched to her, commenting that she "didn't think it was a great idea at first" as her character had already been raped and "didn't think Wilmott-Brown was a very likely rapist."
 Taylforth said she "loved working" with Boyde, saying he played the part "brilliantly" as well as it being his own idea "to step up Wilmott-Brown's drinking in order for the rape to make some sense."
+Writer Colin Brake has commented that "all the pieces [were] in place [...]
+Pete [Kathy's husband] was away [...]
+Willmott-Brown asked Kathy to stay after work for a drink.
+The situation got out of hand and what began as seduction ended in rape."
+The episode, which aired on 7 July 1988 was watched by 19 million viewers.
+This was 2 million more than the average viewership at the time.

+The storyline has generally been received well by critics.
+The Guardian newspaper described the storyline as "a slow-burn as the tension rose over weeks and months [...] which culminated in rape and then followed Kathy sensitively through the aftermath."
+This included the consequences for Willmott-Brown; the BBC maintains that with their rape storylines, "the consequences of the crime are always explored, both for the attacker and the victim."
+However, one prominent critic of the storyline was Mary Whitehouse of the National Viewers' and Listeners' Association.
+Following the airing of the rape episode in 1988, Whitehouse branded it "totally unsuitable for family viewing".
+She wrote to the then Home Secretary, Douglas Hurd, to try to stop the episode being repeated in the soap's weekly Sunday omnibus, suggesting that it violated the BBC's own code of practice.

 Boyde departed the role in 1989, when his character was found guilty of rape.
 The storyline "had massive repercussions for the residents of Walford", notably for Den Watts (Leslie Grantham), as the storyline resulted in his imprisonment for "taking the rap" over The Dagmar fire caused by The Firm.
 Boyde returned in 1992 for a short stint, which saw Willmott-Brown "try and reintegrate in Walford" but a "lack of remorse saw him receive significant backlash."